mseafox-github/jekyll-serif-theme/_services/insurance.md

 - Two months of bank statements.
 - A comparative market analysis or list of recent comparable sales in the area.

-### Why work with us?
-Working with us means not only a smooth transaction, but it also could mean thousands upon thousands of dollars in savings as compared to selling a home through traditional means.

-When you work with us, you can rest assured knowing that whatever situation you are in, we’ve got the solution.
-We take pride in our reputation for working one-on-one with each client to achieve a WIN-WIN situation.

-Most homeowners have no idea what options are available to them beyond listing a house with a Realtor or trying to sell the house on their own and just hoping for the best.
-We know that we truly do provide unique alternatives.
-We offer three outstanding options for a homeowner looking to sell a property.
-It doesn’t take long to see why you should work with the REAITeam before you’ll be ready to figure out how.

-We provide many templates and forms.
-We simply need to fill out your information to complete the rest along with your signature.

 ## Foreclosure vs Short Sale
 A short sale or foreclosure are two possible outcomes for homeowners who are behind on their mortgage payments, own a home that is underwater, or both.
 In either case, the owner is forced to part with the home, but the timeline and consequences are different.